recc-tech/tech/scripts/README.md

 1. Install Python.
 The scripts were developed and tested using Python 3.10.
 2. Install the required external libraries by running `pip install -r requirements.txt`
+3. Set up the computer to run `run_scripts_update.bat` on startup.
+4. Create a desktop shortcut for each .bat file.